 I learned about the decisions business owners make like staffing, branding, leasing space, and accounting.
 My time there was critical to preparing me for the next step, and the moment had arrived for me to write my next chapter.
 So I bravely turned the page: Align Financial was born.

 I still work hard to stay connected to the best and the brightest in our field.
-You’ll often find me collaborating and sharing ideas with colleagues across the country in my role on the CFP Board’s Council on Examinations in Washington DC.
-I am also on the Board of the Arrowhead Estate Planning Council, a local organization where accountants, attorneys and financial planners all come together to share our expertise.
+You’ll often find me collaborating and sharing ideas with colleagues across the country in my role as former Chair of CFP Board’s Council on Examinations in Washington DC.
+I am also a member of the Board of the Arrowhead Estate Planning Council, a local organization where accountants, attorneys and financial planners all come together to share our expertise.

 I am a CERTIFIED FINANCIAL PLANNER™ professional, recognized as a standard of excellence for competent and ethical personal financial planning.
 I serve as a fiduciary, which means you can feel reassured that I have made a personal commitment to the people I serve, to put their interests first, always.
 CFP®s have to meet the strictest of ethical requirements, as well as meaningful ongoing continuing education requirements.